lily-liang12/Reference_Proteome_Manager/README.md

 There are two main programs to allow researchers to download and maintain protein databases.

-"UniProt_reference_proteome_manager.py" allows users to select from the UniProt [reference proteomes](http://www.uniprot.org/help/reference_proteome) available for [FTP download](ftp://ftp.uniprot.org/pub/database/uniprot/current_release/knowledgebase/reference_proteomes).
+"UniProt_reference_proteome_manager.py" allows users to select from the UniProt [reference proteomes](http://www.uniprot.org/help/reference_proteome) available for FTP download (ftp://ftp.uniprot.org/pub/database/uniprot/current_release/knowledgebase/reference_proteomes).
 There are many more completed proteomes (over 150 thousand) than reference proteomes (less than 10 thousand).
 Only reference proteomes are supported.

 Reference proteomes consist of "canonical" sequences (one protein from each gene) and